 Deployment

 Svelar provides a complete Docker-based deployment pipeline.
-A single npx svelar make:deploy scaffolds everything: multi-stage Dockerfile, docker-compose with dev/prod overrides, GitHub Actions CI/CD, DigitalOcean droplet setup, health endpoint, PM2 config, and .dockerignore.
+A single npx svelar make:deploy scaffolds everything: multi-stage Dockerfile, docker-compose with dev/prod overrides, queue worker and scheduler services, GitHub Actions CI/CD, DigitalOcean droplet setup, health endpoint, and .dockerignore.

 CLI wrapper commands (dev:up, prod:deploy, etc.) let you manage containers without memorizing long compose flags.